Contents

 Official documentation from sgnodemapper project.

 sms Interact with SMS capable devices for composing and sending messages.
-IETF draft sms:?
-Should be used as a subset to the tel: schema.[citation needed]
+IETF draft sms:

 example: